Home

 #4: The Company Was Full of Perfectionists

 There’s nothing wrong with wanting a product to be perfect.
-Especially when you’re a company like Polaroid who effectively revolutionized an entire industry.
+Especially when you’re a company like Polaroid which effectively revolutionized an entire industry.
 However, perfectionism can be your downfall when it keeps you from success.
 Polaroid had a digital camera ready to hit shelves in the mid-90s, but their perfectionism prevented them from actually putting it out.
 Other brands saw no issue with putting out a lackluster but functional digital camera just to be one of the first to do so.
 Polaroid refused, and they missed out on key profits as a result.

 #5: Polaroid Failed to Predict the General Public’s Needs

 Last but not least, Polaroid failed to see just how popular digital would become.
 Digital cameras in the 1990s were as revolutionary as instant cameras in the late ’40s, but Polaroid wasn’t keen to embrace this truth.
-Blame their perfectionism, blame the ignorance of their R&D department, and blame their fear of risk.
+Blame their perfectionism, the ignorance of their R&D department, and their fear of risk.
 Whatever the reason, it was one of the final nails in Polaroid’s coffin.
 They might still be around today, but it’s not the same.
 The Polaroid of the past failed, and the Polaroid of the present relies solely on nostalgia.

 Want to Retire Early?
 Start Here (Sponsor)